 Route 66 and budget might not be two words that seem like they belong together, but actually I think that they should.
 We had a great time driving Route 66 on a budget and wanted to share some of our tips for doing so.

-So how much does Route 66 cost? – It can, of course, vary but a good minimum to budget (excluding flights and car hire) is around $150 a day.
+It can, of course, vary but a good minimum budget for a Route 66 Road trip is around $150 a day, excluding flights and car hire.

 We always travel on a pretty tight budget and although it was a trip of a lifetime, habits die hard and we still managed to keep a tight hold on the purse strings while out in the United States.
-I’ve finally managed to tally up our costs for this trips so if you’re looking for actual numbers on how much Route 66 costs to drive then head to the bottom of this post for that.
+It really doesn’t need to be expensive.

 Pin for later!